-To set Global Administration options for a SELECTABLE OPTION, enter the number on the COMMAND line.
+To set Global Administration options for a Selectable Option, enter the number on the Option command line.
 Additional administration panels for each of the options will be displayed to allow product specific options to be set.

-The following table lists selectable options that may be displayed.
+The following table lists selectable options that will be displayed if they are licensed.

-Option Description DB2 Manage changes to application DB2 components.
+Option Description Db2 Manage changes to application Db2 components.
 INFO ChangeMan ZMF communication with other applications through: A VSAM interface file.
 The Tivoli Information Management for z/OS product from IBM.
 IMS Manage changes to IMS components.

-2 On the application - Selectable Options panel, choose the highlighted option you want to configure at the application administration level, and press Enter.
+2 On the application - Selectable Options panel (CMNAPSOP), choose the option you want to configure at the application administration level, and press Enter.